claudiotx/custom-kb-chatbot/README.md

 ```

-You should now be able to interact with your AI chatbot through the web interface!
+You should now be able to interact with your AI chatbot through the Gradio web interface!

+## Containerization
+`docker build -t kb-predictor .`
+`docker run -p 7860:7860 kb-predictor`
+`docker run -e OPENAI_API_KEY=your_api_key -p 7860:7860 kb-predictor`

 ## License